led02/card10_firmware/README.md

 ```

+## Debugger Connection
+If you have the debugger provided with the `card10`, connect it as follows:
+  - `HDK`: This connection provides debugging (SWD) and UART
+  - `DEV`: This connection provides power (battery charger) and the native USB connection (bootloader)
+  - `USB-C`: Connect the proved USB-C cable with the side which has the blue dot, so the blue dots have the same side

+Now connect the USB-C cable, so the name of the cable manufacturer facing downwards (i.e. is not visible when looking at the display).

 ## Compiling
 Simply go to an example and run `make`.
 If you used the `./build_image` command before (see section "Bootloader"), run a `make clean` before.
 TODO: Unify the two build options.